simbiotica/SimbioticaCartoDBBundle/Resources/doc/annotations.rst

 - connection (required) : the name of the connection that will be used to connect to CartoDB, as specified in you configuration files
 - table (required) : the name of the CartoDB table to which this entity will be mapped
-- cascade (optional, can have "persist", "remove" and "all", default: persist): when will syncing occur.
-By default, only propagates changes on insert and update.
+- cascade (optional, can have "fetch", "persist", "remove" and "all", default: fetch + persist): when will syncing occur.
+By default, only propagates changes on fetch, insert and update.

 CartoDBColumn
 ~~~~~~~~~~~~~